 - Are aged over 18 years;

-- Have experienced at least two gout attacks in the last year;
+- Have experienced one or more gout attacks in the past 12 months;

 - Have a smartphone or tablet device and access to the internet; and

-- Are receiving or going to receive gout medication from their GP to prevent attacks.
+- Are receiving or eligible to receive gout medication from their GP to prevent attacks.

-If you decide to take part in the research, you will receive one of two versions of a mobile app, designed for patients with gout.
-You will be asked to:
+Participants taking part in the research, receive one of two versions of a mobile app, designed for patients with gout.
+You are asked to:

 - Use the mobile app for one year, recording gout attacks using this tool;

-- Attend your GP for routine gout check-ups and the pathology service for blood tests at the start, at 6 months, and 12 months;
+- Attend their GP for routine gout check-ups and the pathology service for blood tests (uric acid and creatinine) at the start, at 6 months, and 12 months;

-- Complete 3 surveys about you and your gout.
+- Complete 3 surveys about them and their gout.

-4. What are the possible benefits to my participation?
+4. What are the possible benefits to the study participation?

 We hope to use information we get from this research study to help improve future eHealth tools for a variety of medical conditions (including gout).

-Additionally, you will be reimbursed for your time with a $30 gift voucher, after completing both a blood test and the survey at each time point of the study; the start, 6 months and 12 months.
-Assuming that you complete the study in its entirety, you will receive a total of three $30 gift vouchers ($90 worth of value).
+Additionally, participants are reimbursed for your time with a $30 gift voucher, after completing both a blood test and the survey at each time point of the study; the start, 6 months and 12 months.
+If they complete the study in its entirety, they receive a total of three $30 gift vouchers ($90 worth of value).

 5. How and when will I find out what the results of the research study are?

 The research team intend to publish and report the results of the research study in a variety of ways.
-All information published will be done in a way that will not identify you.
+All information published will be done in a way that will not identify the study participants.

 If you would like to receive a copy of the results you can let the research team know by contacting the research personnel using the details in the sidebar.